luxtorpeda-dev/packages/README.md

 ## Supported titles

+To go to the main website, go to https://luxtorpeda.org

-To see a list of supported titles, go to https://luxtorpeda.org
+To see a list of supported titles, go to https://luxtorpeda.org/packages

 The runtime version of the luxtorpeda client will contain the most up to date versions of engines.